Finite graphs and configurations of points: Conclusion

 \section{Conclusion}

 We have generalized the Atiyah problem on configurations of points using graph theory and tensors.
 We hope our work will prove helpful in finding a solution to the original problem.
-Either way, the conjectures we have presented are interesting geometric inequalities.
+Either way, the conjectures we have presented are, in the author's humble opinion, interesting geometric inequalities.

 We also wonder whether they are linked to Physics.
-The choice of terminology, ``amplitude'', is due to the existence of some similarities with probability amplitudes in quantum physics, which is an aspect we wish to investigate more in the future.
+The choice of terminology, ``amplitude'', is due to the existence of similarities with probability amplitudes in quantum physics, which is an aspect we wish to investigate more in the future.